rumca-js/Django-link-archive/README_search.md

  - [Luke Smith: Remember to Consoom Next Content on YouTube](https://www.youtube.com/watch?v=nI3GVw2JSEI)
  - [Thoughty2: The Internet Has Died](https://www.youtube.com/watch?v=kL8rHf_idt0)
  - [Enrico Tartarotti: Why Google Search Has Become So Bad](https://www.youtube.com/watch?v=48AOOynnmqU)

+## Self hosting

+ - a Small company cannot compete with Google at search.
+Single user cannot host their own engine
+ - In self hosting you can be swamped with data, which you will not be able to filter
+ - Link rot is real, it is hard to keep up, with what is maintained
+ - How to filter sources at self hosting?
+Which RSS sources are important, and which are not?